 If you need a little retail therapy while visiting Vegas, there are lots of options along The Strip/Las Vegas Boulevard.
 For an upscale treat (and air conditioning in the summer months!), head to The Shops at Crystals, which has been described as the “Rodeo Drive” of Vegas.

 You’ll find more than 50 luxury stores, including Gucci, Prada and Tiffany & Co.
-Even if you can’t afford to buy, it’s still fun to look (and to get out of the sun)!
+Even if you can’t afford to buy, it’s still fun to look (and get out of the sun)!

 19. Step Back to Ancient Rome in the Forum Shops at Caesars